 The Power Soak is often called "dummy load", but it's not only a dummy load.
 It is sometimes called a power attenuator: power attenuators already existed, years before the Power Soak.
 Even this second designation is not 100% correct: the Power Soak is a volume control, designed to work with high-energy currents.

 Beside the main volume control function, the patent of the Power Soak identifies two extra objectives: allow playing at full power if required, without a single dB loss, and avoid the dead spots that the potentiometers always get after a few years.
+Another objective was to have settings that would be repeatable: a pot is never set exactly at the same position, while the rotative selector in the Power Soak allows retrieving exactly the same setting, week after week.

 This choice of selectors, switches, and presets is an extremely important characteristics of SR&D products: Tom Scholz wanted devices that would behave exactly the same way months after months.
 Pots cannot do that: they are never set exactly at the same position from one session to another.